DamonHD/OpenTRV-Archive-20160813/interop/GenericDataPlatform/README.md

 From a functional perspective, a useful extension of this mechanism would be to allow the bridge to query configuration parameter changes at a regular basis or to notify the platform of local configuration changes.

-The platform makes all collected data available over a REST API that follows the Hypercat standard and as such provides a minimal implementation of the standard.
+More information, such as the Hypercat and configuration URLs could be included in the initialisation response.

 ## Run the tests